MarauderKnight3/Mystagogue/README.md

 magnet (Will attempt to move all items to you, even if they are "inactive".)

-magnodupe (Will attempt to move all items to you and also reserve them for you, only if they are active.)
+magnodupe (Will attempt to move all items to you, only if they are active.)

 flashlight (Point a light at your cursor, revealing blocks.)